 Second, you must take authority.
-If you do accept that you have played a role in creating these problems, then you will not accord to yourself the power to fix them.
+If you do not accept that you have played a role in creating these problems, then you will not accord to yourself the power to fix them.
 If you behave instead as most of us have been trained, to abdicate your authority to someone else, then your problem will not be solved.
 Instead, their problem will be solved, and their problem amounts to your being their dominant problem, and their solution will be to make you not their dominant problem.
 That is to say that, for the most part, you’ll be given the palliative care or symptom attenuation that is most convenient in meeting the needs of your provider.

 So what is it that requires your resolve and authority?
 That’s another story and, in fact, knowing the answer to that question is unimportant.
 It’s unimportant because whatever answer I give you, you will not understand.
 Furthermore, whatever answer anyone gives you will not be the right answer.
 When you take authority, finding the answer is your responsibility, and with sufficient resolve, you will find it.

 Finally, about publicity.
 Publicity, celebrity, and spectacle appeal to our sense of safety and distract us from the risk of individual responsibility.
 The publicity about the epidemic of sleep dysfunction exists at the confluence of desire, profit, anxiety, and fear.
 There is nothing new about sleep dysfunction; what’s new are the heightened levels of emotions.

 Profit is made by addressing social anxiety, fears, and your desire for better sleep: surgery, sleep machines, sleeping pills, CBD oil, massage, therapy, and self-help.
 Educate yourself.

 The anxiety is social, coming from the general milieu of economic insecurity, social institutions, families, behaviors, uncertain futures, and headlong technological advancement.
 These are the epidemics and, because they’re either too close or too far away, we unconsciously manifest them as chronic conditions: paranoia, addiction, and sleep dysfunction, to name a few.